Are Pregnancy Supplements Worthwhile?

 During pregnancy, vitamin D is also required in higher doses than usual and because this vitamin is extremely elusive, found only in a select few foods, supplementation can be beneficial during pregnancy.
 We get most of our vitamin D from sunlight during the summer, (around 15 minutes of sun per day), so those who do not get much sunlight or those who use a high sunscreen factor may need to take a supplement of 10 micrograms every day.
-If necessary, this supplement should also be taken during breast-feeding.
+If necessary, this supplement should also be taken during breastfeeding.
 Food sources of vitamin D are oily fish - one portion of oily fish contains a full day's requirement.
-Lesser sources include dairy and soya products, fortified breakfast cereals, powdered milk and a very small amount in margarine and other fat spreads.
+Lesser sources include dairy and soy products, fortified breakfast cereals, powdered milk and a tiny amount in margarine and other fat spreads.

-Iron is a mineral that is often a little low in women due to causes such as menstruation and/or a poor diet.
+Iron is a mineral that is often a little low in women due to causes such as menstruation or a poor diet.
 This deficiency of iron in the body, known as anaemia, can lead to tiredness/lethargy, a pale complexion and breathlessness.
 Good sources of iron include red meat, other meat types, green leafy vegetables, pulses and dried fruit.
 You would not require this mineral in supplement form during pregnancy unless you were confirmed to be anaemic.

 Calorie Intake During Pregnancy

 Contrary to the popular myth, the actual energy required during pregnancy does not increase much at all in the first trimester.
 The common adage of “eating for two” can be very misleading as calorie intake in this trimester should be similar to non-pregnancy intake.
 Excess calorie intake will lead to weight gain and increase the risk of other health issues such as gestational diabetes.
-During the second and third trimester there is only a slight increase of energy required at around 300 calories extra per day.
+During the second and third trimester, there is only a slight increase in energy required at around 300 calories extra per day.

 Pregnancy Supplements and Multi-Vitamins

 There has been some research to suggest that multi-vitamins are not particularly bio-available, meaning that the body cannot absorb them all at once effectively, in their pill form.
-While this is also the case for singular supplements, where absorption is reduced compared to that of vitamins from food, they are still more effectively absorbed than in multi-vitamin form.
+While this is also the case for single supplements, where absorption is reduced compared to that of vitamins from food, they are still more effectively absorbed than in multi-vitamin form.
 For this reason, however, it is always best to try where possible, to get your nutritional requirements from diet alone.
 This can be done by increasing (if necessary) your fruit and vegetable intake to around 5-7 portions per day.
-Removing processed, sugary and “junk food” from you diet in the months leading up to and during pregnancy, will expel all the nutrition-less calories and make room for the healthy foods.
-By opting for food in its natural form rather than refined form, you will increase your nutritional levels considerably.
+Removing processed, sugary and “junk food” from your diet in the months leading up to and during pregnancy, will expel all the nutrition-less calories and make room for the healthy foods.
+By opting for food in its natural form rather than refined, you will increase your nutritional levels considerably.